cloud-elements/devportal/docs/on-prem/ansible.md

 #### Naming/grouping convention expressed simply:

-1. Two character code which represents organization (e.g. Cloud Elements=ce, Hewlett Packard=hp)
+1. Two character code which represents organization (e.g. Cloud Your_moms=ce, Hewlett Packard=hp)
 2. Append an underscore and a three character code which represents the environment (e.g. production=prd, staging=stg, development=dev, operations=ops)
 3. If an organization runs two or more of the same environment, append an underscore and location